icecreammatt/class-website-template/content/review.md

 * What command shows you all the files in a directory, including the hidden/invisible ones?

-* What do gynecologists and a pizza delivery boy have in common?

-  - Both get to smell the goods but neither of them get to eat it.

 * What does the pwd command do and give an example.

 * What command do you use to remove a directory?